joshbegley/nyt-latest/README.md

 **Blues chase Connor Hellebuyck, rout Jets to force Game 7: Takeaways**\
-`Hellebuyck was pulled for the third consecutive game in St. Louis after allowing five goals on 23 shots in Winnipeg's 5-2 Game 6 win.
+`Hellebuyck was pulled for the third consecutive game in St. Louis after allowing five goals on 23 shots in the Blues' 5-2 Game 6 win.
 `\
 https://nytimes.com/athletic/6330053/2025/05/02/blues-jets-nhl-playoffs-2025-game-6-takeaways/